ibraheemdev/mongo_beautiful_logger/README.md

 MongoBeautifulLogger.new(Logger.new('your_log_file'))
 ```

-## Contributing
+## Behavior

-Noticed a bug or something missing from this gem?
-Open a [github issue](https://github.com/ibraheemdev/mongo_beautiful_logger/issues/new), or submit a pull request.
+Mongo Beautiful logger automatically colors all mongodb actions (find, update, insert, delete, aggregate, error, endsession, failure).
+It will also filter out the redundant messages regarding topology events, and server description changes.
+If there are any other actions that you would like to be included, you can open a [github issue](https://github.com/ibraheemdev/mongo_beautiful_logger/issues/new), or submit a pull request.
 Any contribution is greatly appreciated.

 ## License